All-day 'Virtual' Acorn session #6, Saturday 1st August 2020, 9am - 11pm [NOW FULL!]

 Here's the rub then.
 My TL866II programmer refuses to program any devices I have using the supply voltage from my board -- either direct or switched.
 I didn't capture a screenshot of the error but basically it says 'Programming Failed' and there is a verify error on the first byte written.

-This is the programmer I am using which has the latest firmware and software under Windows 10: I am slightly suspicious of the programmer at this point as it comes up with the same error if you switch off pin detect and lift the VPP pin and feed it from a bench supply as suggested here:
+I am slightly suspicious of the programmer at this point as it comes up with the same error if you switch off pin detect and lift the VPP pin and feed it from a bench supply as suggested here:

 https://www.youtube.com/watch?v=F9ADB7ImSwc